 - Flexible Instruction Teaching Guide - This self-paced guide provides important resources for a move to the remote teaching environment.

 - Use of Webcams - Factors to consider regarding the use of webcams in courses offered through remote learning technologies.

 Review the following frequently asked questions about technology.
 For additional information, read all frequently asked questions.

 Instructors and staff should continue to follow the meeting safety guidelines outlined by the University to avoid Zoom-bombings.

 I have the Xfinity/Comcast 1.2 Terabyte Internet Data Usage Plan; how will the new data cap impact me?

-Starting in January, Xfinity’s 1.2 Terabyte (1,229 GB) Internet Data Usage Plan will be included with Xfinity Internet.
+Xfinity’s 1.2 Terabyte (1,229 GB) Internet Data Usage Plan is now included with Xfinity Internet for most customers.